Seltzer/fluentatious/README.md

      var blah = "horatio".Pipe(Bar, Foo, str => SomeMethod("dhdhdh", str), str => SomeMethod(str, "catatatat"), Compute)

 ---
-### Do / Tap (object extensions)
+### Do (object extensions)
 Do is inspired by the Underscore JS Tap function, of which Ruby also has an equivalent.
 It's actually quite similar to Pipe with one important difference.
 Instead of piping the input into a Func and returning the result, it performs any number of Actions on it in the order specified, and then returns the original object.
-Tap is provided as an alias for Do.

 Do is intended to be fluent, but not necessarily functional.
 It's implied that any of the Actions can mutate the input, although this isn't necessarily the case.
 Case in point... imagine you have this code and you want to